networkx/nx-guides/content/algorithms/isomorphism/not_isomorphic.md

 ```

 At face value it may seem surprising that two cases which are so similar can
-result in such drastic differences in computation time; however, upon closer
+result in such drastic differences in computation time.
-inspection this makes sense.

 The only way to prove that two graphs are isomorphic is to find a valid
 isomorphic mapping between them --- in the worst case scenario, this could
 entail searching *every possible* mapping of nodes between `G` and `H`!
 Graphs that *are* isomorphic however are guaranteed to have certain properties.
 For example, isomorphic graphs must have identical degree distributions.
 If two graphs are shown to have *different* degree distributions, then we can
-definitively say they are *not* isomorphic, without having to have exhaustively
+definitively say they are *not* isomorphic, without having to have
-tested every possible (nor even a single valid) node mapping between `G` and `H`.
+tested a single potential node mapping between `G` and `H`.
 However - neither is showing that two graphs have the same degree distribution
 sufficient to prove that they are isomorphic!